mattb20/airport_challenge/README.md

 Lastly I added the edge cases to my test files, (e.g plane not allowed to leave an airport during bad weather).

 I tried to refactor my methods as I went along to ensure each had a single clear responsibility.

+## To do
+- Revisit tests involving storming weather